the1an1722/CS370-GroupProject/README.md

 ![Aspose Words 01de2569-846a-4721-b5c5-d8374de83acd 014](https://user-images.githubusercontent.com/60747086/148119865-c2f379d8-224f-4c89-b817-025b865b1cec.jpeg)

-1.There are two ways to hide the desktop pet (shown in the “alt” box).
+1. There are two ways to hide the desktop pet (shown in the “alt” box).
 One way is to right click on the desktop pet to get the menu list and select the hide or select the hide from the system tray.

 2. User can also select the show from the system tray (shown in second “alt” box)